jaeyk/jaeyk.github.io/index.md

 ## Research pipeline

-My work has been published in or forthcoming at political science (e.g., *Perspectives on Politics* [2x], *Political Research Quarterly*, *Studies in American Political Development*, The *ANNALS*, and *PS: Political Science and Politics*) and computational social science journals and proceedings (e.g., *Journal of Online Trust and Safety*, *Information Systems Frontiers*, *Journal of Computational Social Science*, and *ICWSM*).
+My work has been published in or forthcoming at political science (e.g., *Perspectives on Politics* [2x], *Political Research Quarterly* [2x], *Studies in American Political Development*, The *ANNALS*, and *PS: Political Science and Politics*) and computational social science journals and proceedings (e.g., *Journal of Online Trust and Safety*, *Information Systems Frontiers*, *Journal of Computational Social Science*, and *ICWSM*).
 My research has also appeared in popular outlets such as the *Washington Post's Monkey Cage* and *FiveThirtyEight*.

 I have two ongoing book projects.
 First, I am currently preparing the book version of [my award-winning dissertation](https://escholarship.org/content/qt3531f8fr/qt3531f8fr.pdf), tentatively titled "Demography Is Not Destiny: How Other Minorities Became Racial Groups."
 Second, I am also working on a primer on civic data science, titled "Civic Data Science: Using Data to Mature Democracy" (in Korean).
 This book is forthcoming by Sejong Books in 2023.